 - Postexposure prevention with immune globulin (IG), HepB vaccine, or both may be recommended as soon as possible after exposure (preferably within 24 hours).

-HBV infection prevalence is low in the general population in northern and western Europe, North America, and northern South America and in Mexico; intermediate in northern, central, and southern Africa, Asia, eastern and southern Europe, and the Middle East (including Israel) and in Japan and Russia; and high in all socioeconomic groups in West Africa.
+HBV infection prevalence is low in the general population in Central America, Mexico, North America, northern and western Europe, and northern South America; intermediate in Asia, eastern and southern Europe, Japan, the Middle East (including Israel), northern, central, and southern Africa, and Russia; and high in all socioeconomic groups in West Africa.

-HBV is transmitted from an infected person to a noninfected person via blood (through a transfusion or minor breaks in the skin and mucous membranes), bodily fluids (e.g., semen or vaginal secretions), or from other bodily secretions contaminated with infected blood during close contact.
-Transmission may also occur from mother-to-child before or after birth, via exposure to contaminated objects (such as needles, sharp instruments [dental, surgical, tattoo, acupuncture], and unsterile medical supplies), interpersonal contact (e.g., sharing contaminated toothbrushes, razors), and contaminated surfaces (because HBV can survive outside the human body for a prolonged period).
+HBV is mainly transmitted via blood (through a transfusion or minor breaks in the skin and mucous membranes), bodily fluids (e.g., semen, vaginal secretions, or saliva [through bites]), or from other bodily secretions contaminated with infected blood during close contact.
+Transmission may also occur from mother to child before or after birth, via exposure to contaminated objects and unsterile medical supplies (such as needles or sharp instruments used during dental, surgical, tattoo, or acupuncture procedures), interpersonal contact (e.g., sharing contaminated toothbrushes, razors), and contaminated surfaces (because HBV can survive outside the human body for a prolonged period) even in the absence of visible blood.

-Risk is highest for travelers going to countries with intermediate or high prevalence of HBV infection who engage in risk behaviors (such as unprotected sex with a new partner, injection-drug use, tattooing, body piercing, acupuncture) or who require a blood transfusion or medical/dental care in local facilities.
+Risk is highest for travelers going to countries with intermediate or high prevalence of HBV infection who are likely to engage in risk behaviors (such as unprotected sex with a new partner, injection-drug use, tattooing, body piercing, or acupuncture) or who require a blood transfusion or medical/dental care in local facilities.

-Symptoms most commonly appear about 90 days (range, 2-5 months) following exposure.
+Symptoms most commonly appear about 90 days (range: 45-160 days) following exposure and their presence varies by age; at least 50% of infections are symptom free.
 Children younger than 5 years and newly infected immunocompromised adults may not have symptoms (compared to persons 5 years and older).
-When present, symptoms include fever, fatigue, loss of appetite, nausea, vomiting, stomach pain, dark urine, clay-colored stools, joint pain, and jaundice.
+When present, symptoms include fever, fatigue, loss of appetite, nausea, vomiting, stomach pain, dark urine, clay-colored stools, joint pain, and jaundice (yellow eyes and skin).

 Consequences of Infection